 TGbe editor: Modify the following paragraph in 13.1 Overview (track change on): (#5070)

-The FT protocols require information to be exchanged during the initial association (or a later reassociation) between a STA [known as the FT Originator (FTO)] and AP or between a non-AP MLD [known as the FT Originator (FTO)] and AP MLD.
+The FT protocols require information to be exchanged during the initial association (or a later reassociation) between a STA [known as the FT Originator (FTO)] and AP [known as the FT Responder (FTR)] or between a non-AP MLD [known as the FT Originator (FTO)] and AP MLD [known as the FT Responder (FTR)].
 The initial exchange is referred to as the FT initial mobility domain association.
 Subsequent reassociations to APs within the same mobility domain may make use of the FT protocols.

 TGbe editor: Change 13.5 as follows (track change on): (#5070)